pdotsani/recipie-me/readme.md

 I first started with several prompts to gather the data for each type of recipe fetching.
 For recipe name, the prompts were direct.
 For ingredients, I had to chain the prompts to gather a result from a result.
 For images, I tried a different approach to the API and made an https request.

+- To parse the markdown, I used the 3rd party library commonmark.
+- To make the http request, I used okhttp.
+- JSON handling was mostly done using gson.

 ## Test Plan
 I tested various scenarios and determined an ideal wait time for the api.